What is Healthy Minds Lincolnshire?

 Will my family be invited to my assessment?

-If you are under 16, it’s often really helpful for your family or carers to be involved in the process, as they sometimes know you the best and can support you outside of appointments.
-This is why we usually ask parent/carers to attend the first appointment.
+If you are under 16 years old, it’s often really helpful for your family or carers to be involved in the process, as they sometimes know you the best and can support you outside of appointments.
+This is why we usually ask parent and carers to attend the first appointment.
 However, we also understand that there are some things you may not feel comfortable sharing with them, so we will always give you the opportunity to be seen alone.

-If you’re 16+, you can talk to our staff about who you would like to come to the appointments with you.
+If you’re 16 years or older you can talk to our staff about who you would like to come to the appointments with you.